medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmisbdh_fullsample.xml.md

 # Example of a full Sbdhprofile

-Please note that this xsd is only included for compliance reasons, it is not used as part of the ehmiSBDH due to the cardinaliy of the elements in ehmiSBDH.

 <!--a href="./ehmiSBDH/20250429_ehmisbdh_sample.xml" target="_blank">Link to the raw xsd (opens in a new window)</a-->

         <?xml version="1.0" encoding="UTF-8" standalone="yes"?>